nymlab/trusted-crypto-asset/README.md

 #### Holder

-To be considered regulated, a Crypto Asset needs to satisfy regulatory constraints regarding their holders.
+To be considered regulated, a Crypto Asset needs to satisfy regulatory requirements regarding their holders.
-These constraints may vary on the basis of the Crypto Asset specific nature, but we assume that a set of minimal requirements should be met, like proving that the holder has successfully carried out KYC and AML checks with an ascertainable trusted third party ([trusted issuer](/README.md#trusted-issuers)).
+These requirements may vary on the basis of the Crypto Asset specific purpose, however, trusted crypto assets imply that  a set of minimal requirements are met, like proving that the holder has successfully carried out KYC and AML checks with an ascertainable trusted third party ([trusted issuer](/README.md#trusted-issuers)).
-Decentralised identity and SSI protocols allow us to tread a narrow path that combines the user's right to privacy/anonymity with the possibility of on-chain verification that they have successfully, and without revocation, passed via KYC and AML checks.
+Decentralised identity and SSI protocols allow us to tread a narrow path that combines the user's right to privacy/anonymity with the possibility of on-chain verification that they have successfully, and without revocation, passed KYC and AML checks.
-Furthermore, EU is on the verge of new rules ([eIDAS2](https://digital-strategy.ec.europa.eu/en/policies/eidas-regulation)) and technical standards (mainly provided by [ETSI](https://www.etsi.org/)) regarding the so colled Identity wallets; in this regard, SSI provides us with the chance to inject in the transaction itself all the proofs needed to continuously validate the wallet compliance.
+Furthermore, the EU is on the verge of issuing the new rules ([eIDAS2](https://digital-strategy.ec.europa.eu/en/policies/eidas-regulation)) and technical standards (mainly provided by [ETSI](https://www.etsi.org/)) regarding the so called Identity wallets; in this regard, SSI provides us with the chance to inject in the transaction itself all the needed proofs, allowing for continuous validation of the personal wallet compliance.
-Finally, an important client-side technical requirement is the binding between the holder and the verifiable credentials stored on the wallet; currently, this feature may be achieved through the adoption of anonymous credential technology.
+Finally, an important client-side technical requirement is the binding between the holder and the verifiable credentials stored on the personal wallet; currently, this feature may be achieved through the adoption of anonymous credential technology.

 #### Network